 Step 1 - Draw a Grid

-The initial measurements of the stitch depends on the project and the area to be filled in.
+The initial measurements of the stitch depend on the project and the area to be filled in.
 While not essential, it can be useful to draw a grid or some guidelines.
 This is more important for geometric shapes than for rounded and irregular shapes.

 Step 2 - First Row of Long and Short Stitches

 Start with a row of alternating long and short stitches.
 This enables you to set the pattern for the repeat stitches as you fill in the design.